-We are pleased to introduce our new series of interviews: the Leaders series.
-To kick off 2016, we interviewed Muna Wehbe, CEO of Stars Foundation.
+We interviewed Muna Wehbe, the CEO of the Stars Foundation.
 Set up in 2001, the Stars Foundation invests in organisations and ideas that transform the lives of disadvantaged children and their communities globally.
 We discussed Muna’s career path, the funding choices of Stars Foundation and its impact on NGOs.

 Muna has been Chief Executive of Stars Foundation since 2002 when she joined as its first employee.
 Prior to this, Muna worked for five years with Procter & Gamble, managing multi-million-pound product portfolios in the UK retail and wholesale sectors, and managing the graduate training programme for the UK Sales division.
 Muna also spent a year project managing the office merger of a Dubai-based insurance broking firm with another broker in the UK.

 Educated at the London School of Economics, Muna holds a BSc (Hon) in Management and speaks four languages.
 She is a Trustee of the Association of Charitable Foundations, and is the proud mother of two girls.

 Could you give me a little bit of background about your personal experiences and what you were doing before joining the Stars Foundation?